preify/Discord.py-Spotify-Embed/README.md

             embed.add_field(name=activity.album, value=(f"Lengde: {pendulum.duration(seconds=activity.duration.total_seconds())}"), inline=True)
             embed.set_footer(text="Preben's Atago bot")
             await ctx.send (embed=embed)
-            break #Without the break you will send both if and elsew
+            break #Without the break you will send both if and else
     else: #If you dont listen to spotify this will go off await ctx.send(f"{user.mention} Is not listening to music at the moment..")